gcloudrig/gcloudrig/README.md

 $ ./setup.sh
 ````

-## Disk Maintenance

-TODO

 ## Travelling?
 gcloudrig keeps your rig as a boot image and disk snapshot in the same GCE region.
 To move your rig to a different part of the world, just run `./change-region.sh` to change your default region, then run `./scale-up.sh`.
-Restoring snapshots in a different region may incurr [network costs](https://cloud.google.com/compute/docs/disks/create-snapshots#network_costs)
+Restoring snapshots in a different region may incurr [network costs](https://cloud.google.com/compute/docs/disks/create-snapshots#network_costs), so be careful!